-Early diagnosis of PAVMs in HHT patients is recommended, in order to prevent local or, more often, neurological complications [14].
-Among the different screening techniques, TTCE (followed by CT in positive cases), is the most accepted screening method, given its low cost, accessibility, sensitivity and high negative predictive value of 90-100% [16, 26].
+Early diagnosis of PAVMs in HHT patients is recommended, in order to prevent local or more often neurological complications (14).
+Among the different screening techniques, TTCE (followed by CT in positive cases), is the most accepted screening method, given its low cost, accessibility, sensitivity and highly predictive negative value of 90 to 100% (16, 26).
 In according to these data, none of our patients with negative TTCE for extracardiac RLS showed PAVMs on thoracic CT.

-However, TTCE shows problems derived from its high false positive rate when compared with CT, probably related to its capability to detect unimportant PAVMs at a microscopic level [16, 17], a finding that may lead to further unnecessary CT investigation.
+However, TTCE shows problems derived from its high false positive rate when is compared to CT, probably related to its capability to detect unimportant PAVMs at a microscopic level (16, 17), a finding that may lead to further unnecessary CT investigation.
 In our study, only 20 (28%) out of 71 patients with positive TTCE and a subsequent CT scan demonstrated PAVMs on thoracic CT.
-Similar results have been found by other investigators [22, 23].
-Owing to these findings, several recent articles [22-24] have analysed the usefulness of adding a graded system to TTCE to improve the selection of patients for whom a further CT is necessary, in order to avoid unnecessary radiation exposure.
-Two grading systems have been used in these studies: one based on the classification model described by BARZILAI et al. [25] and followed by ZUKOTYNSKI et al. [22] and ourselves with a 4 grade scale, and another employed by GAZZANIGA et al. [23] and VAN GENT et al. [24] with a 3 grade scale, where grade 3 is equivalent to grades 3 and 4 in the scale of BARZILAI et al. [25].
+Similar results have been found by others investigators (22, 23).
+Due to these findings, several recent articles (22-24) have analyzed the usefulness of adding a graded system to TTCE to improve the selection of patients where a further CT is necessary in order to avoid unnecessary radiation exposure.
+Two grading systems have been used in these studies: one based on the classification model described by Barzilai et al. (25) and followed by Zukotynski et al. (22) and ourselves with a four grade scale, and another employed by Gazzaniga et al. (23) and van Gent et al. (24) with a 3 grade scale, where grade 3 is equivalent to grades 3 and 4 in the scale of Barzilai et al. (25).
 Regardless of the grading scale used, all the studies have found a statistically significant correlation between the presence of detectable PAVMs on thoracic CT and TTCE grades, so that the probability of detecting PAVMs on thoracic CT is increased in higher TTCE grades.